SanojPunchihewa/docs-mi/en/docs/get-started/build-first-integration/first-integration-monitor-icp.md

     !!!
 Info
         See the [Install Micro Integrator for VS Code]({{base_path}}/develop/mi-for-vscode/install-wso2-mi-for-vscode/) documentation to learn how to install Micro Integrator for VS Code.

 2. You must have completed the **Connect to SaaS or B2B Systems** tutorial under **Build Your First Integration** before proceeding.
 Start the [Connect to SaaS or B2B Systems]() tutorial if you haven’t completed it yet.
-While the **Implement Unit Tests** tutorial is not required for this tutorial, completing it will help you better understand automated testing in WSO2 MI.

 3. You need to have the **Integration Control Plane (ICP)** installed.